MP Estate Planning UK

 Gather clear information before you start.
 Typical details include:

-• a short summary of assets held
+• The date the trust was created and a summary of the assets held

-How the registration service links to ongoing compliance
+How the TRS links to ongoing compliance

 Common stumbling blocks